Fascinating Rhythm.

 But the idea of the coffeehouse was slow to reach Portugal on the continent’s southwestern edge.

 Into this void, stepped Adriano Telles.
 Telles had emigrated with his family to Minas Gerais in southeastern Brazil at age 12.
 He married the daughter of wealthy coffee farmers and became himself a successful farmer.
-He returned to Portugal early in the 20th century where he established a coffee import business and created his own style of roast that he called “a Brasileira.”
+Then he returned to Portugal early in the 20th century where he established a coffee import business and created his own style of roast that he called “a Brasileira.”

 Telles was a savvy marketer who employed several strategies to help the Portuguese – who liked the sweetness of their port wine – overcome the natural bitterness of coffee including offering a free cup of coffee at his counter to anyone who bought a kilo or more of his Brazilian roast.
 He handed out leaflets showing how to prepare the coffee and hired people to paint “O melhor café é o d´A Brasileira” {The best coffee is from A Brasileira} on bare walls and abandoned buildings around the city.